Deaconal University College, Aarhus

-Deaconal University College (Danish: Diakonhoejskolen) is a folk high school and university college in Højbjerg; a southern district of Aarhus, Denmark.
+Deaconal University College (Danish: Diakonhøjskolen) is a folk high school and university college in Højbjerg; a southern district of Aarhus, Denmark.

 Educational programme

 The Deaconal University College offers a 4-year bachelor's degree programme in diaconia and social pedagogy.
 The education produces deaconal personnel, which in a modern Danish context are church-related social workers.
 Deacons educated in Denmark are lay people.
 Graduates from the Deaconal University College often get jobs in NGOs, such as the YMCA and YWCA social programmes, as well as state-based institutions and projects.

 The Deaconal University College is based on the values and creed of the Danish National Church, which is episcopal evangelical Lutheran.
 However, respect and dialogue is highly valued with regard to students of other denominations who attend the school.

 The school also runs a 3-month course for international students.
 The course aims to equip students be able to initiate, monitor and evaluate development projects and to raise awareness of social and development issues in church and society.